JetBrains/upsource-with-tools-docker/README.md

 3. Replace `@VERSION@` in Dockerfile with the `<version>` of [jetbrains/upsource](https://hub.docker.com/r/jetbrains/upsource/) base image you have chosen.

+4. If Android projects will be added to your Upsource instance:
+   - Copy under android-licenses folder all the files from $ANDROID_HOME/licenses folder located on your developer machine.
+   - Add installation lines in Dockerfile for every Android SDK platform and build tools supported in you projects.
+   OR remove all Android related lines from Dockerfile if your projects have nothing to do with Android.

-4. Run the docker build command:
+5. Run the docker build command:
 `docker build -t upsource-with-tools:<version>`